awesomemotive/wp101plugin/readme.txt

 Contributors: shawndh, markjaquith, mordauk, JustinSainton, wpsmith, bhwebworks
 Tags: wp101, tutorials, video, help, learn, screencast Requires at least: 3.2
-Tested up to: 4.9
+Tested up to: 4.9.5
-Stable tag: 4.0.2
+Stable tag: 4.1

-A complete set of WordPress 101 tutorial videos directly within the dashboard.
+A complete set of WordPress, Jetpack, WooCommerce, and Yoast SEO tutorial videos directly within the dashboard.
 Choose which videos to show, or add your own!

 == Description ==

 The WP101 Plugin is simply the easiest way to teach your clients WordPress basics, cutting your support costs while providing an invaluable resource for your clients.
 It delivers a complete set of professionally-produced “WordPress 101” tutorial videos directly within your client’s dashboard!

-Plus, the WP101 Plugin also includes a complete set of tutorial videos for WooCommerce, Jetpack, and Yoast SEO, if those plugins are also installed on the site.
+The WP101 Plugin also includes a complete set of tutorial videos for WooCommerce, Jetpack, Yoast SEO, and MailPoet, provided those plugins are also installed on the site.
 Videos for other popular plugins are in the works.

 Simply enter your [WP101Plugin.com](https://wp101plugin.com/) API key to display our WordPress tutorial videos within your client’s WordPress administration panel.

 You can choose which tutorial videos are shown, and even embed your own custom videos!

-Stop wasting time teaching WordPress to your clients.
+Stop wasting your valuable time teaching WordPress to your clients.
 Let the WP101 Plugin free your time to focus on what you do best!

 == Installation ==